lockfale/cackalackabadgyfirmware2024/README.md

 - Badge bot tagged @sq33k a total of 40 times

 ## Acheivements and Unlocks
-- Winning Circle Jerk unlocks Labyrinth
+- Winning BallHole unlocks Labyrinth
 - Using the breathalyzer unlocks Breakout
 - Using HELLOWORLD on Serial submits the **Hello World** acheivement
 - Connecting to the badge's AP and visiting the web app submits the **Access Point** acheivement